 There is understandably a lot of confusion surrounding the virus and what this means for students working or studying abroad who had to interrupt their stay, or for those who were planning to go abroad in the near future and can no longer do so.

 We envisage that students will not be disadvantaged due to this unprecedented situation.
-Individual cases will need to be discussed after students return and as/when the situation becomes a little clearer, but in line with university policy, we will do our best to find appropriate solutions!
+Individual cases will need to be discussed based on a student's specific situation, but in line with university policy, we will do our best to find appropriate solutions!

 Please keep the following advice in mind:

 - For the latest Coronavirus information from the university, please see the official site here.

 - Note that the federal government has issued a warning against most non-essential travel.
 (See here for further information.)
 As a result, you may want to rethink your plans if you were due to depart soon, especially as many popular destinations are currently Risikigebiete with severe travel restrictions both in terms of departing and returning to Germany.

 - If you do go or remain abroad for whatever reason, you are strongly advised to register yourself with the local German embassy and to follow their instructions as well as the government regulations wherever you are.
 (Be aware that any travel insurance may not be valid under the circumstances.)

 - You do not need to ask for permission to leave your internship, job, or semester abroad if you do not feel safe- just make sure you let your overseas university, school or employer know, and make sure someone knows where you are!

 (A) How to proceed if you've had to cancel your plans

 - if possible, ask your employer for documentation over the period of time you were able to complete before returning home.